-The DSM will is likely to always be the diagnostic manual.
+The DSM is likely always to be the diagnostic manual psychologists use to diagnose anxiety.
 It should be noted, however, that even if you do not qualify for a diagnosable disorder, you may still be suffering from enough anxiety that it warrants treatment.
 Take my anxiety test, and remember that it's not always about what you're suffering from so much as it's about not suffering.

 Generalized Anxiety Disorder

 - Excessive anxiety in many different activities.